 Solomon Elementary is a multi-platform school, deploying a wide variety of devices on campus.
-Our students use Chromebooks, MacBooks, iPads, and iMac desktops in their homeroom and pull-out classes.
+Our students have access to Chromebooks, MacBooks, iPads, and iMac desktops.
 Students utilize a multitude of online programs in various subject areas.
-Our new computer lab is home to our special coding classes.

 Over the past year, our school has been focusing on Close Reading, Problem Solving and Response to Intervention.
 Online programs that we subscribe to enable teachers to target students in need of specific skills and further provide differentiated learning and lessons for each individual student.

 With the opening of our new school in August 2019, teachers have been utilizing wireless and laser technology.
 They are currently teaching with iPads and MacBook Air computers using AirPlay technology.
 Each classroom is equipped with a short-throw laser projector, interactive whiteboard and overhead speakers where students and teachers have the ability to use touch screen technology.